Kredeum/AutoSwarm/README.md

 The specific goal of this subproject `AutoSwarm Proof of Concept`, is to demonstrate the feasibility of it, thanks to an implementation of the new ERC6551 Token Bound Account (TBA) draft EIP standard.
-That allows any NFT to store Bzz tokens and pay for Swarm storage when needed.
+That allows any NFT to store BZZ tokens and pay for Swarm storage when needed.

 The architecture is as follows:
 ![AutoSwarm Architecture](./docs/AutoSwarmArchi.png)